WSMorrison/BricksThenMadeNow/README.md

 ![Index page on mobile screens.](/assets/readme-images/wireframes/mobile-1-index.jpg)

-The mobile index page will be similar in structure to the large screen page, except the list of items will be stacked instead of stacks of rows.
+The mobile index page will be similar in structure to the large screen page, except the list of Items will be stacked instead of in rows.
 It will contain the same information, as well as the the sort and filter functionalities as the large screen page.

 Similarly to the larger screen pages, this function became an items page, while the index page holds a block of themed links.